-Other fees paid for Fiscal 2017 were primarily for professional services rendered by E&Y in connection with a commercial arbitration matter.
+Other fees paid for Fiscal 2018 were for ancillary non-audit services rendered by E&Y related to an arbitration matter.

-The Board recommends a vote "FOR" the re-appointment of E&Y as independent auditors of the Company for the fiscal year ending February 28, 2018 and authorizing the Board to fix the auditors' remuneration.
+The Board recommends a vote "FOR" the re-appointment of E&Y as independent auditors of the Company for the fiscal year ending February 28, 2019 and authorizing the Board to fix the auditors' remuneration.